inesqtr/PoolCarLogbook-Volkswagen/README.md

 Digital “pool log book” for VW SDC:LX.

 Mobile-friendly app with the ability to schedule a car and see past trips.

+### Setup

+#### *On the front folder*

+1. Create a .env file with the following environment variables:

+    REACT_APP_SERVER_URL=http://localhost:5000

+2. To run locally do:

+    yarn start

+    Runs the app in the development mode.
+    Open http://localhost:3000 to view it in the browser.

+#### *On the back folder*

+1. Create a .env file with the following environment variables:

+    JAWSDB_URL=mysql://[YourUsername]:[YourPassword]@localhost/hackathonvw?multipleStatements=true

+2.

+3. To run locally do:

+    yarn dev

+    Runs the app in the development mode.
+    Open http://localhost:5000 to view it in the browser.